All tools

 Mbps vs MB/s

-Camera specs use Mbps (megabits per second).
-Storage card speeds use MB/s (megabytes per second).
-Divide Mbps by 8 to get MB/s.
-Example: 200 Mbps ProRes footage = 25 MB/s.
+Camera specs use Mbps (megabits/s).
+Card speeds use MB/s (megabytes/s).
+Divide Mbps by 8 to convert.
+Example: 200 Mbps ProRes = 25 MB/s.

 Common Bitrates

-BRAW / ProRes RAW: highly variable by resolution, compression ratio and ISO.
+BRAW / ProRes RAW: highly variable by resolution and compression ratio.